rvesse/stardog-docs/src/docs/web.html.md

 ### Installing Stardog Web

-Stardog Web consists of two node.js packages, a generator and a CLI, which are provided in the installation distribution as `tar.gz` files.
+Stardog Web consists of two Node packages, a generator and a CLI, which are provided in the installation distribution as `tar.gz` files.

-First, install [Node.js](http://nodejs.org/).
+First, install [Node](http://nodejs.org/).
 We'll wait.

-Then, verify that you have Web access (to be able to access the NPM registry & repositories) and check that the `npm` prefix is pointing to `/usr/local`.
+Next, verify that you have Web access (to be able to access the NPM registry & repositories) and check that the `npm` prefix is pointing to `/usr/local`.
 You can verify the value of the prefix as follows:

 ```bash
 $ npm config get prefix